ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * Who held the endurance record for women pilots in 1929? >> problem with for
 * How many people that live in China speak english?
 * How many USA presidents have visited Iran?
-* Which movies does Quentin Tarantino star in?
-* Which movies did Quentin Tarantino direct, but not star in?
 * Who receives the Nobel Prize in Physics in 2000?
 * When did Diana and Charles get married?
 * Where is Mozambique located? > location/place